Benjamin Pavard Transfer: Man United miss out to Inter Milan

 Di Marzio confirms that the Pavard is putting “pressure” on Bayern to sell him, and that he “wants Inter” this summer.

-United may have been willing to offer more money for the France star, but with their offer entirely dependant upon the sale of Harry Maguire, The Red Devils are unable to compete for his signature at this time.
+United may have been willing to offer more money for the France star, but with their offer entirely dependent upon the sale of Harry Maguire, the Red Devils are unable to compete for his signature at this time.

 Pavard, it appears, has grown weary of waiting on Man United to get their finances in order and view Inter Milan as an attractive prospect.